juancarlospaco/nim-smnar/README.md

 $ tsmnar ayuda
 ```

+- All units are Metric.
+- Functions return JSON.
 - Functions wont need arguments.
+- Temperature is Celsius.
+- `"velocidad"` is Wind Speed, `"direccion"` is Wind Direction.
 - It is not documented when the data for current day becomes available, if you get errors use `fecha = now() - 1.days` for yesterdays data.
 - At the time of writing some API endpoints wont work, then are not implemented on the code.